serenarocc/GNSS-Global-Navigation-Satellite-Systems/README.md

 # GNSS Vulnerability and Performance Analysis

-This project is a study conducted at the **Politecnico di Torino** regarding the vulnerabilities of Global Navigation Satellite Systems (GNSS) and their management in real-world scenarios.
+This project is a study conducted at the **Politecnico di Torino** regarding the vulnerabilities of Global Navigation Satellite System (GNSS) and their management in real-world scenarios.

 ---